zruv/Arduino-Winter-Internship-2025-Submission-Task-2/README.md

 3. **DHT Sensor Library**: Install the `DHT sensor library` by Adafruit as described earlier.

 4. **WiFi Library**: The `WiFi.h` library is included with the ESP32 board package.
-Ensure it is available in your Arduino IDE.

 5. **WebServer Library**: The `WebServer.h` library is also included with the ESP32 board package.
-Verify its availability.

 These libraries are essential for compiling and running the `task2.ino` sketch successfully.

-## Code Explaination
+## Code Explanation

 The `task2.ino` sketch does the following:

-*   Includes the necessary libraries: `WiFi.h` for Wi-Fi, `WebServer.h` for the web server, and `DHT.h` for the sensor.
+*   Includes the necessary libraries: `WiFi.h`, `WebServer.h`, `DHT.h`, and `<vector>`.
 *   Defines the Wi-Fi credentials and the DHT sensor pin.
 *   Initializes the DHT sensor and the web server.
+*   Uses `std::vector` to store a history of the last 20 temperature and humidity readings.
-*   In the `setup()` function, it connects to Wi-Fi and starts the web server.
+*   In the `setup()` function, it connects to Wi-Fi and starts the web server with two endpoints:
+    *   `/`: Serves the main HTML page which includes the chart.
+    *   `/data`: Provides the sensor data history in JSON format.
+*   The `loop()` function does two things:
+    1. Handles incoming client requests.
+    2. Reads the sensor every 5 seconds using a non-blocking timer (`millis()`) and updates the data history.
-*   The `handleRoot()` function is called when a request is made to the root URL.
-It reads the sensor data, creates an HTML page with the data, and sends it to the client.
-The HTML includes a meta tag that automatically refreshes the page every 5 seconds.
+*   The `handleRoot()` function sends an HTML page to the client.
+This page contains:
-*   The `loop()` function continuously handles client requests.
+    *   A `<canvas>` element for the chart.
+    *   A reference to the Chart.js library from a CDN.
+    *   JavaScript code to fetch data from the `/data` endpoint every 5 seconds and update the chart.
+*   The `handleData()` function constructs and sends a JSON object containing the temperature and humidity history.
-*   Open Serial Monitor and change baud rate to 115200 to properly see the output.
+*   To view the output, open the Serial Monitor with a baud rate of 115200.